zinzy/My-Digital-Garden/_notes/* Write for yourself first.md

 -

 ### Fleeting notes
 - The act of writing, as a tool to help you think, is one that should happen primarily with yourself in mind.
-The "you" here is [[about|you]].
+The "you" here is [[About|you]].
 - Writing helps you carve out a place for yourself, one where your ideas, thoughts, questions, and concerns are taken seriously.

 ### Related concepts